Entry-Level NDT Technician Resume Examples + Skills & Tips for 2026

 Most entry-level NDT Technician roles ask for 0-2 years of relevant experience.
 Internships, freelance, contract, and significant side-project work typically count.
 If you have less, lead with transferable skills and demonstrable outcomes in ultrasonic testing and radiographic testing.

-What is the typical salary range for a entry-level NDT Technician?
+Where can I find reliable salary data for a entry-level NDT Technician?

 What skills set a entry-level NDT Technician apart in interviews?